Biden sanctions Russian oligarchs, banks in Ukraine crisis

 “Today there is no need for a full mobilization.
 We need to quickly add additional staff to the Ukrainian army and other military formations,” he said.
 National Security and Defense Council Oleksii Danilov said earlier this year that Ukraine can call up to 2.5 million people.

-Russia has long denied it has any plans to invade Ukraine, instead blaming the U.S. and its allies for the crisis and describing Ukraine's bid to join NATO as an existential challenge to Russia.
-Putin reiterated those accusations in an hourlong televised speech on Monday, when he announced that Russia would recognize the rebels.

-“Ukraine’s membership in NATO poses a direct threat to Russia’s security,” he said.

-Karmanau reported from Kyiv, Ukraine, and Madhani from Washington.
-Jill Lawless in London, Lorne Cook in Brussels, Barry Hatton in Lisbon, Portugal; Dasha Litvinova in Moscow; Geir Moulson and Frank Jordans in Berlin; Edith M. Lederer at the United Nations, and Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington, contributed.
+Karmanau reported from Kyiv, Ukraine.
+Madhani and Tucker reported from Washington.
+Jill Lawless in London; Lorne Cook in Brussels; Barry Hatton in Lisbon, Portugal; Dasha Litvinova in Moscow; Geir Moulson and Frank Jordans in Berlin; Edith M. Lederer at the United Nations; Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed to this report.

 This story has been updated to correct that Mariupol in on the Azov Sea, not Black Sea.